RedHat-UX/red-hat-design-system/docs/theming/developers.md

 Elements such as `<rh-cta>`, `<rh-badge>` and `<rh-tag>` are examples of consumers.

-To make your element a color context consumer,
+To make your element a color context consumer:

 1. First `import` the [classMap Lit directive](https://lit.dev/docs/templates/directives/#classmap), and the consumer controller.